privacytrustlab/ml_privacy_meter/documentation/ramia.md

 ```
 We provide a template of the config file at this [folder](../configs/ramia/).
 The explanations of each field in the config can be found in this [document](../configs/ramia/README.md).

-## Auditing Results
+## Auditing Result Example
 The auditing results will be stored in the same way as running the base membership inference attack.
 They can be found at `<log_dir>/report_ramia`.
 The `exp/attack_result_x.npz` file contains the FPR, TPR, AUC, TPR at small FPR values from attacking target model `x`.
 A plot of the ROC can also be found at the same folder.
 Here we attach a sample ROC and log scale ROC by attacking the AG News dataset on a GPT-2 with word replacement being the range function and 10 being the range size.
+In other words, each range contains sentences that differ from the range center by 5 words.
+For example:
+- The Times reported on Sunday that intense rains completely inundated many low-lying neighborhoods.
+- The Times stated on Sunday that heavy rains fully flooded numerous low-lying neighborhoods.

 <div style="display: flex; justify-content: space-between;">
     <img src="images/ramia_demo_agnews_roc.png" alt="ROC" width="45%">